AndreyRainchik/Writeups/35c3 junior/README.md

 ### Flags

-This challenge works off of a [web server](./files/flags.php "The code for the webserver") that will display a flag depending on the supplied HTTP\_ACCEPT\_LANGUAGE header given by an HTTP request.
+This challenge works off of a [web server](http://35.207.132.47:84/ "The webserver") with a [script](./files/flags.php "The script served by the webserver") that will display a flag depending on the supplied HTTP\_ACCEPT\_LANGUAGE header given by an HTTP request.
 The description states that the flag is located at /flag, so with the vulnerable code `$c = file_get_contents("flags/$lang");`, we can have an HTTP\_ACCEPT\_LANGUAGE header of ../../../../../../../../flag and we'll receive our flag.

 However, some filtering is in place to prevent this with the line `$lang = str_replace('../', '', $lang);`, which removes every instance of ../ in the header.
 But if the filter is applied on the string ....//, it will remove the instance of ../ and give us a result of ../, which we wanted in the first place.
 So now if our header is ....//....//....//....//....//....//....//....//flag, we'll get past the filter and receive our flag encoded in Base64.

 With a quick little [Python script](./files/flags.py "Python script to get the flag"), we can request for and decode our flag of `35c3_this_flag_is_the_be5t_fl4g`

+### Logged In

+As one of the challenges involving the Paperbots application, finding this flag required a user to log in to the app.
+Unfortunately, registering for an account is supposed to email you with a verification code, but the functionality wasn't implemented in time.
+Luckily, several functions in the source code allow us to work around this.

+Making a POST request to the /api/signup endpoint with an email and username will add a user to the user database.
+Then, another POST request to /api/verify with the same email will query the database and return the verification code for the user.
+Passing this code to /api/login with a further POST request will then set a cookie called `logged_in`, which is our flag.

+[This Python script](./files/loggedin.py "Python script to get the flag") will automatically perform these actions and print out the flag of `35C3_LOG_ME_IN_LIKE_ONE_OF_YOUR_FRENCH_GIRLS`.